JasperFx/marten/docs/events/projections/async-daemon.md

 ## Solo vs. HotCold

 ::: tip
-Marten's leader election is done with Posgresql advisory locks, so there is no additional software infrastructure necessary other than
+Marten's leader election is done with Postgresql advisory locks, so there is no additional software infrastructure necessary other than
 Postgresql and Marten itself.
 :::